-- Baby chicks are covered in fuzz, but unfortunately that fuzz doesn’t keep them very warm.
-When they are small they will need a heat lamp.
+- Baby chicks are covered in fuzz, but unfortunately, that fuzz doesn’t keep them very warm.
+When they are small they will need a heat lamp until they get their feathers.
 You will notice if you have a large crate for them, they will tend to congregate in the area where the heat lamp is.
 They like to be kept warm.
 They will need that heat lamp until they get enough feathers to keep their body temperature stable by themselves.

 - You will need to have food and water in the brooder for them.
 We hang ours just slightly off the ground so they can still reach it, but can’t get in it to poop in it.
 Another reason it is a good idea to elevate the feed and water slightly is so they don’t roost on top of it.
 Chickens will roost on any elevated surface.

-- We feed our baby chicks medicated chick starter .
+- We feed our baby chicks medicated chick starter.
 You don’t have to use that, that’s just what we like to use.
 Some people just use organic chicken food.
-The reason that we like the medicated baby chick starter is because a lot of people we know who’ve tried to raise baby chicks end up losing some to illness.
+The reason that we like the medicated baby chick starter is that a lot of people we know who’ve tried to raise baby chicks end up losing some to illness.
 We’ve never really had that problem with the medicated baby chick starter.
 That is completely anecdotal evidence, so you do whatever you prefer.

 Sexing Baby Chicks